MorcosBishay/VideoChat/README.md

 ## Usage

+***Create .env file in the project root directory, copy the .env.example content in the .env file & add your keys***

 ***Go to the root directory of the project, open your terminal & run the following commands in oreder**
 ```
 1- npm install